 When big life moments pop up — for example, when your partner is offered their dream job, but the job requires them to relocate across the country — if it’s true love, their first move would be to sit down and talk it through with you. "'The one' makes you feel loved and secure,” Lesli Doares, couples consultant and marriage coach at Foundations Coaching, previously told Elite Daily.
 “You are able to be yourself and feel accepted.
 They make you want to be your best self, and they bring that out in you.”

+What does love feel like when life pushes against your partnership?
+Working hard to acknowledge your partner and their place in your relationship is necessary, especially when other aspects of your life are impacting the way you two love each other.
 Recognition sometimes wavers within the confines of a relationship.
 Work, school, and your social life can sometimes get in the way of being able to truly see each other.
 Even when your gaze might be cluttered with outside distractions, you are able to return to each other and see each other again.
 True love feels like being able to rise toward each other, again and again, even if you need to momentarily fall back to tend to all the other things that life demands of you.

 True Love Feels Comforting